-STEM Education Director of Graduate Programs Poe 510N mrblach@ncsu.edu Dr. Blanchard serves as the liaison between the Teaching and Learning in STEM PhD program and the Graduate School.
-She transmits information from the Graduate School to students, submits requests for scheduling preliminary and final oral examinations and graduation checkout.
+STEM Education Director of Graduate Programs Poe 510N mrblach@ncsu.edu Dr.

+Blanchard serves as the liaison between the Teaching and Learning in STEM Ph.D. program and the Graduate School.
+She transmits information from the Graduate School to students and submits requests for scheduling preliminary and final oral examinations and graduation checkouts.
 She is also responsible for approving students' plans of work.
-She is also the coordinator of the Science Education program area of study within the Learning and Teaching in STEM Education Ph.D. program.